Fungal Mycelium: What It Is & How It Can Be Useful to Humans

 • The mushroom has no starch content as the growing substrate is not harvested with it.

-The Function of Mycelium in the Mushroom Life Cycle
+The Function of Mycelium in the Fungal Life Cycle

-Enzymes secreted by the mycelium facilitate this cycle.
+Enzymes secreted by these fungal threads facilitate this cycle.
 The enzymes break down the substrate and the surrounding dead organic matter.

-The mycelium also intertwines with other plant and tree roots to form a symbiotic ecosystem.
+The fungal undergrowth, particularly from mycorrhizal fungi, also intertwines with other plant and tree roots to form a symbiotic ecosystem.

 The mycelial network extends farther to connect vast root systems of trees and plants than a plant’s roots could.
 It delivers nutrients such as phosphorus, which plants, especially in a scarce nutrient environment, can’t reach on their own.